coinwise-io/zrobank-doc-api/docs/caas/pagination.md

 :::note
-all of the parameters listed above are optional.
+All of the parameters listed above are optional.
 If not defined, their DEFAULT values will be considered.
 :::

 ```json title="Example of response with pagination where: page = 1, size = 5, sort = id, order = asc"